Musa ‘Blue Java’ x ‘Dwarf Namwah’

 Banana plants are giant evergreen herbaceous perennials, not trees.
 Foliage dies back with frost; stems die in sustained freezing weather; roots survive moderate freezing to produce new stems when weather warms.

 Where climate allows stems to reach flowering age, bananas may form and ripen over six to 12 months.
+The fruit will need to be staked.
 Remove entire stems after fruiting.

 Fertilize regularly through the growing season with a balanced formula.
 Lower needs in winter, when growth slows or stops.